Historic day as recreational cannabis sales begin in California - The Cannifornian

 “It’s pretty exciting and different,” Huskins said.
 “I think it’s taken a long time to get here.”

-About 55 Harborside Oakland staff were on hand for the first day of recreational sales, carrying tablets loaded with information about available products.
+About 55 Harborside Oakland staff were on hand for the first day of recreational sales, carrying tablets loaded with information about available products, giving the occasion the feel of opening day at an Apple store.
 Some customers knew exactly what they wanted to buy but others were open to suggestions, including a popular potent strain called Super Lemon Haze, selling for $17 a gram.

 The dispensary was expecting to do about $150,000 in sales on Monday alone.